dsomleff/docker-camp/README.md

 - Available inside Docker AND application code
 - Set via Dockerfile or `--env` on `docker run` or `.env` file
 - Inside Dockerfile we use `ENV` directive

+## <a name="ccc"></a>Cross Container Communication
+- We can use CCC to sent requests to 3rd party API, which is not the par of our Container
+- We can communicate with another Container
+- It's a good practice to have multiple Containers for scenario when yoy got app code (1t Container) and DB (2d Container).

 ## <a name="commands"></a>Commands
 >### <a name="comim"></a>Images